How Your Reimbursement Account Is Set Up

 Joint and Separate Reimbursement Accounts

-Your former employer or benefits provider determines whether you have a joint account or separate account.
+Your former employer or benefits provider determines whether you have a joint account or a separate account.

 Joint Account

 A joint reimbursement account means you and your spouse share one account.
-All contributed funds for both you and your spouse, if applicable, are deposited into this shared account.
-The balance reflects the total available funds for both of you.
+All contributed funds for both you and your spouse, if applicable, are deposited into this shared account, and the balance reflects the total funds available to both of you.

 Separate Accounts